I live in Houston and love writing reviews of the local restaurants I visit with family and friends.

 Freedom Park Katy, Texas, in Fort Bend County, is a 20-acre park containing a baseball complex.
-A memorial tower dedicated to men and women serving in our armed forces, as well as those who perished on September 11, 2001, is located there.
+There is a memorial tower dedicated to men and women serving in our armed forces, plus those who perished on September 11, 2001.
 It also has a small children’s playground.
 The address is 18050 Westheimer Parkway, Houston, Texas 77082.

-This park connects to a paved trail system that combines with miles of trails throughout the Willow Fork Drainage District (WFDD).
+This park connects to a paved trail system joining with miles of trails throughout the Willow Fork Drainage District (WFDD).

 Freedom Park Memorial

 The Freedom Park memorial is a 52-foot tall structure with a massive stainless steel star adorning the top.
 David Baker created that crowning piece.
-Artifacts from all three of the 9/11 crash sites, as well as other items of importance such as a Bible, Purple Heart medal, Fort Bend County flag, and others, are in the pentagon-shaped base of the tower.
+Artifacts from all three of the 9/11 crash sites, plus other items of importance such as a Bible, Purple Heart medal, Fort Bend County flag, and others, are in the pentagon-shaped base of the tower.

 Informative Signs in The Park